Amalgam Removal

 Amalgam Removal Considerations

 After the tooth is isolated, the process involves removing the amalgam without letting it become too hot during drilling.
-Too much heat around an amalgam filling can create dangerous mercury vapors that are a risk to both the patient and the dental staff involved.
-In order to keep the amalgam cool, the staff uses water and dry air during the procedure to prevent heat buildup.
+Too much heat around an amalgam filling can create dangerous mercury vapors that are a risk to both the patient and the dental team involved.
+In order to keep the amalgam cool, the team uses water and dry air during the procedure to prevent heat buildup.

 From there, Dr. Tim will cut the amalgam fillings into small pieces to remove them more safely from the patient’s mouth.
 By cutting the filling, the dentist spares himself the need to perform more drilling than necessary.
 This, in turn, reduces the mercury vapors that may be created during the procedure.